-- [1] Category 1 SSOs are those that reached surface water or a drainage channel tributary to a surface water, or reached a municipal separate storm sewer system and were not fully captured and disposed of properly. - The State Water Board's Enrollee's Guide to the SSO Database defines "Total number of SSOs per 100 miles of Sewer" as "...the number of SSOs, for which the reporting enrollee is responsible, for every 100 miles of pipe or sewer lines in an enrollee's sanitary sewer system.
-Due to the large variation in facility specific characteristics, this metric should only be viewed as a rough comparison of the operation and maintenance performance of enrollees and their sanitary sewer systems." - [3] Lengths shown are based on 2018 data. - The average pipe age for the State of California is estimated based on the percentages of piping constructed during each decade as reported by enrollees under State Water Board Order No. 2006-0003-DWQ, Statewide General Waste Discharge Requirements for Sanitary Sewer Systems, as amended by State Water Board Order No. WQ 2013-0058-EXEC.
+- [1] Category 1 SSOs are those that reached surface water or a drainage channel tributary to a surface water, or reached a municipal separate storm sewer system and were not fully captured and disposed of properly. - [2] The State Water Board's Enrollee's Guide to the SSO Database defines "Total number of SSOs per 100 miles of Sewer" as "...the number of SSOs, for which the reporting enrollee is responsible, for every 100 miles of pipe or sewer lines in an enrollee's sanitary sewer system.
+Due to the large variation in facility specific characteristics, this metric should only be viewed as a rough comparison of the operation and maintenance performance of enrollees and their sanitary sewer systems." - [3] Length shown based on force main and gravity sewer data.
+Discharger also responsible for 86 miles of sewer laterals. - [4] The average pipe age for the State of California is estimated based on the percentages of piping constructed during each decade as reported by enrollees under State Water Board Order No. 2006-0003-DWQ, Statewide General Waste Discharge Requirements for Sanitary Sewer Systems, as amended by State Water Board Order No. WQ 2013-0058-EXEC.

-The Category 1 SSO rates for the Discharger's collection system were generally above the average rates derived from all miles of pipeline of collection systems in the San Francisco Bay Region.
-However, the collection system is relatively small (78 miles) and the rates appear larger when normalized relative to a distance of 100 miles.
-There were at most two Category 1 SSOs per year (in 2017 only).
-The average age of the Discharger's collection system is approximately 71 years, which is significantly older than most other collection systems in the San Francisco Bay Region.
+The Category 1 SSO rates for the Discharger's collection system were generally below the average rates for collection systems in the San Francisco Bay Region.
+At most two Category 1 SSOs occurred per year (in 2013 and 2017).
+The average age of the Discharger's collection system is comparable to the average age of collection systems in the San Francisco Bay Region.